WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ---

 Q - Will a restart bypass this and revoke my apps?
-A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and forget Wi-Fi when restarting or shutting down.
+A - Some users have found that on older devices, your apps might revoke, enable Airplane Mode and disable Wi-Fi when restarting or shutting down.

 ---